 In 2017 and 2018, the League opposed efforts by the 115th Congress and the Trump administration to roll back key agreements and regulations to combat climate change.
-This includes the withdrawal of the United States from the Paris Climate Agreement, the plan to gut the Clean Power Plan, the rollback of the clean cars standards and methane regulation, and the approval of the Keystone XL pipeline.
-In 2016, LWVUS joined with LWVOR to file an amicus brief in the U.S. District Court for the District of Oregon in the case of Juliana et al. v.
+This included the withdrawal of the United States from the Paris Climate Agreement, the plan to gut the Clean Power Plan, the rollback of the clean cars standards and methane regulation, and the approval of the Keystone XL pipeline.

+In 2016, LWVUS joined with LWVOR to file an amicus brief in the US District Court for the District of Oregon in the case of Juliana et al v.
 United States.
-Together, the brief reiterates the Leagues' support for the 21 young people from across the United States who have filed a landmark constitutional climate change lawsuit against the federal government, via the Eugene, Oregon-based organization, Our Children's Trust.
-In 2018, the Justice Department filed a motion to dismiss the case but did allow the President to be removed as a named party to the case.
+Together, the brief reiterates the Leagues' support for the 21 young people from across the United States who have filed a landmark constitutional climate change lawsuit against the federal government, via Our Children's Trust, based in Eugene, Oregon.
+In 2018, the Justice Department filed a motion to dismiss the case but allowed the President to be removed as a named party to the case.
 In 2019, there was a flurry of activity as LWVUS and LWVOR filed another joint amicus brief with the Ninth Circuit Court arguing that the case is unique and timely because plaintiffs have no other mechanism to resolve their issues.
 However, in January 2020, the Ninth Circuit dismissed the case.
+Following on this, the League advocated for passage of the Children's Fundamental Rights and Climate Recovery Resolution in the 116th Congress.

-In the 116th Congress (2019-2021), the League supported the passage of the Climate Action Now Act, legislation to keep the U.S. in the Paris Climate agreement and to reinforce national resolve to meet America's climate action commitments.
-The League also endorsed bicameral legislation called the Climate Risk Disclosure Act of 2019.
-This legislation took steps to ensure that shareholders have the information needed to adequately mitigate financial, physical, and legal climate-related risks to their investments and accelerate the transition from fossil fuels to cleaner, more efficient energy standards.
+In the 116th Congress (2019 - 2021) the League supported the passage of the Climate Action Now Act, legislation to keep the United States in the Paris Climate Agreement and reinforce national resolve to meet America's climate action commitments.
+The League also endorsed bicameral legislation, the Climate Risk Disclosure Act of 2019.
+This legislation took steps to ensure that shareholders have the information needed to adequately mitigate financial, physical, and legal climate related risks to their investments and accelerate the transition from fossil fuels to cleaner, more-efficient energy standards.
+In the 117th Congress, LWVUS support for addressing the climate change crisis continued with Senate lobbying in support of legislation and executive orders from the Biden administration that establish climate change as a major priority for the nation.
+In 2022, the League urged Congress to support the National Climate Adaptation and Resilience Strategy Act, which would require the federal government to create a national strategy to prepare for climate hazard.